-The Cheltenham Festival runs from Tuesday 16th March 2021 to Friday 19th March 2021 and is the highlight of the horse racing Jumps season.
+The Cheltenham Festival runs from Tuesday 14th March 2023 to Friday 17th March 2023 and is the highlight of the horse racing Jumps season.

 How Many Favourites Win at Cheltenham?

 However due to the nature of the course, the jumping involved and the conditions that are often very difficult, sometimes there may be occasions where the favourite does not win.

 Can you wear jeans at Cheltenham Races?

 Yes you can wear jeans in the Cheltenham Festival with the lesser priced tickets.
 There isn’t in fact an dress code for the Cheltenham Festival, but a smart attire is encouraged.

-What should I wear to Cheltenham 2020?
+What should I wear to Cheltenham 2023?

 A warm jacket is advised due to the cold and rainy conditions, while its a good idea to take an umbrella with you.

 Is there a dress code for Cheltenham?

 There is no official dress code for the Cheltenham Festival but race goers should adhere to the style of the race course which includes shirt and trousers for men and normally a hat for women.

 When the going is ‘good’ that means that there has been rain and the surface is soft, muddy underfoot, while if the going is good or firm it suggests that the surface is dry or harder.

 Past runs are also an indicator to how a race will perform.
 Take a look at how the horse has run over previous course and distance.

 If certain trainers horses are no doing so well it may be worth putting a line through them.
 There could be underlying factors to take into consideration such as colic at the yard etc.

 There is a feature race each day which is normally the ‘Champion Race’